SAVE 25% OFF WITH CODE "DEC25"

 Timber

 Timber flooring is likely to be found on a more premium shed range.
-A timber floor will be stronger than OSB and MR P5, however, it is likely to lead to higher overall costs.
-For the majority of people, a shed that makes use of MR P5 is perfectly sufficient.
+A timber floor will be stronger than OSB and MR P5, and is therefore likely to lead to higher overall costs.
+As you may be aware we strive to never sacrifice quality for price.
+Our floors and roofs are tongue and groove and designed with quality and durability in mind.
+They also provide a simple construction and aesthetic finish.

 Be AWARE: